CWE-22: Path Traversal - Go

 }

-Why this works: filepath.EvalSymlinks() resolves all symbolic links in the path to their final targets, returning the canonical absolute path.
-This prevents symlink-based escapes because the boundary check compares actual filesystem locations, not path strings.
+Why this works: filepath.EvalSymlinks() resolves symbolic links in the path to their final targets, returning the canonical absolute path.
+This catches symlink-based escapes at validation time because the boundary check compares actual filesystem locations, not only path strings.
 Calling EvalSymlinks() on both the candidate path and base directory ensures both are canonical before comparison.
-If a symlink points outside the base directory, the canonical path won't match the prefix, triggering rejection.
-This approach requires files to exist but provides the strongest protection against symbolic link attacks.
+This approach requires files to exist and can still be vulnerable to time-of-check/time-of-use races if an attacker can modify the directory between validation and open; prefer Go's root-relative file APIs or an attacker-unwritable base directory for stronger protection.

 package main